tj/commander/README.txt

 == Example:

-For more option examples view the Commander::Command#option method
+For more option examples view the Commander::Command#option method.
+Also an important feature to note is that when_called may be a class to instantiate, as well as an object, specifying a method to call, so view the RDoc for more information.

    require 'rubygems'
    require 'commander'